 Water-level trends in the alluvial monitoring system within the active mine area changed from those observed in recent years, with water levels decreasing in 12 of the 14 LP-series wells, including those wells north of the Pittsmont Dump.
-This change is most likely the result of the cessation of leaching operations by MR. Leaching operations provide additional recharge water to the localized groundwater system, resulting in water-level increases.
-This follows the trends observed from 2004 and earlier, and from 2006 through 2009, of declining water levels in a majority of the wells in this area.
-Water levels decreased in a majority of the wells south of the Pittsmont Dump during those years because of dewatering activities undertaken by MR. Seasonal precipitation events continue to have little or no influence on water levels in the LP-series alluvial wells near the Berkeley Pit and leach pads.
+This change is most likely the result of the cessation of leaching operations by MR in mid-2021.
+Leaching operations provide additional recharge water to the localized groundwater system, resulting in water-level increases; when leaching operations are stopped or suspended, there is a corresponding decrease in water levels in nearby wells.
+Water levels continue to decrease in a majority of the wells south of the Pittsmont Dump because of dewatering activities undertaken by MR. Seasonal precipitation events continue to have little or no influence on water levels in the LP-series alluvial wells near the Berkeley Pit and leach pads.
 Water-level variations in these wells respond more to mining (including alluvial dewatering) and leaching operations than to precipitation.

 Water levels in a majority of the alluvial monitoring wells located outside the mine area show a response to seasonal precipitation.
-The response time varies from immediate to a 2 to 3-month lag time.
+The response time varies from immediate to a 2- to 3month lag time.
 Alluvial groundwater levels change following mine operations in a number of wells to the south of the mine property, as shown by water-level declines during periods of mine suspension followed by water-level increases once mining resumes.
 Water-level changes in several AMC wells demonstrate this relationship in response to draining and filling of the MR concentrator Ecology Pond.
-Water levels rose in 2011 in several wells (AMC- and BMF05-series) following MR's cleaning and deepening of the Ecology Pond.
+Water levels rose in 2011 in several wells (AMC- and BMF05series) following MR's cleaning and deepening of the Ecology Pond.
 MR drained this pond in 2012, resulting in a corresponding water-level decline.
 During 2013, the pond was capped with clay and recontoured for use as a stormwater runoff catchment and for mill upsets (unplanned discharge of mill tailings).
 Groundwater levels continued to decline following the pond capping, further supporting the relationship between operations and water-level changes in the vicinity of the active mine.